ombori/grid-docs/getting-started.md

 - Screen Application that displays information and can listen to events
 - IoT App that parses events coming from mobile phone(s) and transmits events to the screen

 The IoT app could be on the same device as the screen, but can also be on a different device.
-The event bus can handle multi-device just as easily as single device.
+The event bus can handle multi-device just as easily as a single device.

 ## Next steps